RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ### content consistency

 Unless you are a daily news agency, you'll probably want to write so-called pillar content.
-That is to say, content which stays relevant over longer periods of time.
+That is to say, content that stays relevant over long periods.
 This type of content, your guides and tutorials and evergreen stories, sometimes, needs updates and upgrades!

 That's very painful if you always have to do it manually on all platforms.
 Those magic platforms that offer a public API are the good guys who give you the possibility to automate your content updates.